nimmichele/demo-projects/qrcode/README.md

 This tutorial explains the QR Code Generator demo and shows you how to deploy it to the Nimbella Cloud.

 This app is a stateless single-page web application that generates a [QR code](https://en.wikipedia.org/wiki/QR_code) from text that a user submits.
+You can [try out the application here](https://qrdemo-apigcp.nimbella.io).

 This project has the following components: